No immediate lockdown in Mumbai amid rise in COVID-19 cases: Civic officials | Health

 Speaking to media persons, a senior BMC official said nearly 60 per cent beds are available for COVID-19 patients at city hospitals.

-The civic body has undertaken the third sero survey in Mumbai and 12,000 samples have been collected under this, the official said, adding that a report is expected in two weeks.
+The civic body has undertaken the third sero survey in Mumbai and 12,000 samples will be collected from 24-civic wards for this, the official said, adding that a report is expected in two weeks.

 The COVID-19 immunisation drive is underway at 67 centres, including 24 civic hospitals, four state-run hospitals and 38 private hospitals, the official said.